-with and without controls.8 Among men, the lowest decile has a 14 percent nonresponse rate, while the typical range through the rest of the distribution is roughly half that at 6.5 percent to 7.5 percent.
+half that at 6.5 percent to 7.5 percent.
 For men in the highest 3 percentiles, the nonresponse rate again rises over 14 percent with the top 1 percent having a 19 percent nonresponse rate.
 For women, the results with controls are less pronounced, but again we see the U-shape.
 At the lowest decile, the nonresponse rate is 12 percent, while through the middle of the distribution it falls to around 9 percent, and in the highest percentile, it rises to 14 percent.
 While we do not reject the null hypothesis that these rates are equal through the middle of the decile range (40th through 70th deciles), we do reject the null that all deciles are equal.

-Our final evidence in this section is to show nonresponse rates for men and women with respect to percentiles across the predicted earnings distribution, seen in Figure 3.
+Our final evidence in this section is to show nonresponse rates for men and women with respect to percentiles across the predicted earnings distribution, seen in figure 3.
 We do this to test whether or not the U-shape is largely a result of observable covariates.
-The linked ASEC-DER sample is used to estimate conditional mean earnings equations along the lines of equation (4) using the same rich set of demographic controls, as well as controls for both full time/part time and full year/part year status.
-The predicted DER earnings for each worker, which can be thought of as an "attribute index", is then used similarly to the actual DER wage in Figure 2.
-Workers are grouped by (3-pt moving average) centile and the resulting nonresponse rate is plotted, along with a smoothed quadratic trend function.
-Panel A of Figure 3 makes it clear that nonresponse is somewhat higher in the tails of the attribute distribution of men compared to women in Panel B. For the most part, though, nonresponse for men and women demonstrates less of a U-shape across the attribute distribution than it does across the earnings distribution.
-The U-shaped nonresponse (i.e., trouble in the tails) is not driven primarily by observable earnings attributes; rather, it results from the realization of either very low or very high earnings.
+The linked ASEC-DER sample is used to estimate conditional mean earnings equations along the lines of equation (4) using the same rich set of demographic controls, as well as controls for both full-time/part-time and full-year/part-year status.
+The predicted DER earnings for each worker, which can be thought of as an "attribute index," are then used similarly to the actual DER wage in figure 2.
+Workers are grouped by (3 point moving average) centile, and the resulting nonresponse rate is plotted, along with a smoothed quadratic trend function.
+Panel A of figure 3 makes it clear that nonresponse is somewhat higher in the tails of the attribute distribution of men compared to that in women in panel B. For the most part, though, nonresponse for